North Sea Radio Orchestra: Prehistory

 While growing up in Kingston upon Thames and playing in psychedelic rock bands as a teenager, Craig Fortnam gravitated towards the cluster of bands surrounding the long-standing British psychedelic band Cardiacs.
 He went on to study composition and guitar at Dartington College of Arts.
 Graduating in 1990, he returned to London.
 During this period he composed material written for a variety of classical genres and ensembles, but also became involved with the London underground rock scene as a guitarist.
 One of the bands which he played in was the psychedelic acoustic band Lake of Puppies, led by Fortnam's friend (and former Cardiacs keyboard player) William D. Drake.
 The band gigged infrequently and recorded a few tracks, but never released an album.
-However, the band also featured singer and bass guitarist Sharron Saddington, whom Fortnam fell in love with.
+However, the band also featured singer and bass guitarist Sharron Saddington.
 The two would also become longtime musical partners, and following their marriage, she would become known as Sharron Fortnam.

 In 1995, Craig and Sharron teamed up with two other former Cardiacs (saxophonist/keyboard player Sarah Smith and drummer Dominic Luckman) to form the Shrubbies.
 This band gigged enthusiastically in London for several years (playing concerts with like-minded bands such as The Monsoon Bassoon, Podsdarapomuk and Delicate AWOL) and released one eponymous EP in 1997 followed by the album Memphis in Texas in 1999.
 However, Fortnam began to become disillusioned with the poor etiquette and atmosphere he encountered at rock concerts, later recalling "I began to realise that most people were there for a social thing, and people were talking all the way through.
 That just started annoying me and I thought, 'I'll write music that doesn't have drums, that isn't loud, and we'll play places where people sit down and then they won't talk."
 The Shrubbies split up in 1998, and the now-married Fortnams opted to pursue a more ambitious and flexible project which could showcase both Craig's contemporary classical compositions and Sharron's unconventional singing voice (which blended elements of classical mezzo-soprano with folk and pop stylings).
 Recruiting several other musicians, they set up the North Sea Radio Orchestra.